NGMunia/Office-Network/README.md

 # Python scripts for network automation

-These labs leverage Netmiko,TextFSM and REST APIs to automate network devices.
+These labs leverage Netmiko, TextFSM and REST APIs to automate network devices.